Introduction: The UAE Aesthetic

 Our mission is to consistently deliver high-end sustainable interiors that enable our clients to achieve their environmental goals, improve energy, water and resource efficiency for their space, and deliver operational savings.
 Sustainability is embedded in our business and we use environmentally sustainable materials where possible on all projects even if the clients are not aiming for a green accreditation such as LEED.
 A sustainable fit out has many environmental, economic and corporate benefits but at its core, it means collaborating closely with interior designers, architects and our clients to create engaging work areas where people can feel healthy, happy and productive.

 A key trend we have witnessed which has become more and more important in Dubai and the wider UAE, is the custom tailored fit out solutions for companies that include activity based working areas, and integrated technology for a more agile workforce.
 Gone are the days of the one size fits all for the 20th century office.

-It makes more sense, is more efficient and in the long-run is more cost effective for companies to take the time to work with interior fit out contractors and designers to develop plans and arrangements that suit the way they do business and how they intend to grow – this requires reflection and self-awareness.
+It is more efficient and cost-effective in the long-run for companies to take the time to work with interior fit out companies and designers to develop plans and arrangements that suit the way they do business and how they intend to grow – this requires reflection and self-awareness.

 The Smart(er) Office